 - m4/3: has options in all of the categories; now adding lots of overlapping and specialty options

 - Sony (E-mount): future roadmap unknown, but now has serious third-party lens support

 The net takeaway, at least here in early 2017, is that m4/3 was the first to a complete set of lens options (and with many multiple choices), and was already there in 2012.
 Sony would arguably come close to the basic set I outline for the crop sensor models, but still has some quality issues in a few of the offerings, particularly the wide prime, and doesn’t come close for the full frame sensor cameras.
-Fujifilm is still a bit in catch-up mode, and it will take them a fair amount of time to do so.
+Fujifilm is still a bit in catch-up mode, but they're basically there with the base set and a few extensions.
 Canon is a laggard, with only a few lenses available and only two known to be in development.
-Nikon and Samsung seem to have stopped development.
+Nikon and Samsung have stopped development.

 Of course lens size and lens quality and other factors come into play when deciding between systems.
 But just based upon availability, m4/3 is the clear leader in terms of serving their users' basic needs, and even manages to serve extended needs well.

 Note: Obviously I love choice, as do most photographers.
 I'm not arguing that companies should only do the lenses in the two lists, above.
 I'm only suggesting that those are two good starting points to evaluate whether a system offers reasonable choice.
 One would hope that we eventually get to the level of the DSLR systems, where 30 or more lenses are available for a mount at any given time, and the used market increases those options as lenses come and go.